veillette/physics-book/contents/ch6CentripetalAcceleration.md

 <div class="title">
 How Does the Centripetal Acceleration of a Car Around a Curve Compare with That Due to Gravity?
 </div>
 What is the magnitude of the centripetal acceleration of a car following a curve of radius 500 m at a speed of 25.0 m/s (about 90 km/h)?
 Compare the acceleration with that due to gravity for this fairly gentle curve taken at highway speed.
-See [Figure](#fig2)(a).
+See [Figure 2](#fig2)(a).

 **Strategy**